vinbigdata-medical/MIDL2021-VinDr-RibCXR/README.md

 }
 ```
 - To view the label, you can go to() or use the notebook visualize.ipynb
+- For further description, please go to this (https://vindr.ai/datasets/ribcxr)

 # Model:
 In this work, we train 4 baselines model, that is vanila U-net and U-net, FPN and U-net plus plus with imagenet pretrained encoder efficientet B0 from (https://github.com/qubvel/segmentation_models.pytorch)